 Eating to Balance Your Mind-Body Type

 Ayurveda teaches that all health-related measures—whether an exercise program, dietary plan or herbal supplement—must be based on an understanding of an individual’s unique mind-body type, known as a dosha.
 Your dosha reflects your innate tendencies, including your temperament, metabolism, energy level, learning style, and many other aspects of your body, mind, and emotions.
-To figure out your dosha, you can take the Chopra Center’s Dosha Quiz.
+To figure out your dosha, you can take the Chopra Center’s Mind-Body Quiz.

 Once you know your dosha, you can nurture balance in your mind and body by making choices that balance your dosha type.